VarunK20/Varun-Kumar-V-220701311-CS19443-DBMS-Lab-/README.md

 The application uses the mysql.connector library to connect to a MySQL database.
 SQL queries are executed to perform CRUD (Create, Read, Update, Delete) operations on the database tables.

+The Art Gallery Management application provides a user-friendly interface for managing photo albums and their associated images.
+It leverages a MySQL database to store user information, album details, and image data, ensuring persistence and efficient data management.

 ---